michelin/suricate/README.md

 docker-compose up -d
 ```

-Both Front-End and Back-End will be served on port 8080 by default.
+After running the command, the application will be accessible on http://localhost:8080/.

 ## Configuration